1.2.1. Your Operating System

 - Email: You should know how to save and organize emails, as well as send and open attachments.
 You need an email account in order to communicate with your professor and classmates.

-If using a Windows Computer the Operating system can be Windows XP, Vista or Windows 7.
+If using a Windows Computer the Operating system can be Windows 7 or Windows 10.
 If using an Apple Computer, use Mac OSX 10.5 or newer.

 How do I get information about my Computer Hardware and Software?